erik-helleren/growing-SEs/src/teaching/3_teaching.md

 Lastly are links that are just bad.
 Approach these carefully.
 Try to understand what happened here.
 Was it just a new concept that was never learned?
 Or was a taught concept that might have been forgotten?
 Was it just sloppiness?
 Seriously examine the "bad" link before providing feedback.
 This might involve delving in a bit more to understand the circumstance.

 By focusing on the thought process instead of the final product it is a bit easier to rationalize feedback.
 Sr engineers are constantly trying to improve their thought processes to be more robust, so there is no shame in needing improvement.
-This helps stress some of the key points from the core skills page: Your mentee is human and wants to feel like they are meeting expections and improving.
+This helps stress some of the key points from the core skills page: Your student is human and wants to feel like they are meeting expections and improving.
 It will aslo take time for them to develop these skills.
 It also avoids internalization that some people do where they think "bad work makes me bad at my job".
 I know that might seem extream, but its a real concern.
 Stressing the following whenever using this technique:

 1. that the thought process takes years of intentional pratice and feedback to get to your level
 2. Your level isn't perfect